 Containing the Costs of Kubernetes: A Closer Look at the Metrics Agent Project

-Apptio’s Metrics Agent collects information about a cluster’s workloads and send it to Cloudability to produce accurate, meaningful cost allocations.
+Apptio’s Metrics Agent collects information about a cluster’s workloads and send it to IBM Cloudability to produce accurate, meaningful cost allocations.

 At last month’s KubeCon Europe event in Amsterdam, over 10,000 attendees gathered to discuss the increasingly popular computing platform, Kubernetes (K8s).
 K8s is a widely used container orchestration platform that allows companies to quickly deploy their applications at scale, often to managed services provided by the major cloud vendors.
 However, the simplicity of deploying containers and their inherently dynamic nature can make the associated cloud costs difficult to manage.
-This is where the Cloudability feature, Container Cost Allocation, comes in.
+This is where the IBM Cloudability feature, Container Cost Allocation, comes in.
 This feature gives customers critical information about their containerized cloud infrastructure, including surfacing the exact cost of each K8s cluster and the contribution of all underlying workloads.
 In order for Cloudability to provide such insights, customers deploy the Metrics Agent on their K8s clusters.
 The Metrics Agent is an opensource project maintained by Apptio that is designed to collect information about a cluster’s workloads and send it to Cloudability to then produce accurate, business-meaningful cost allocations.

 container cost allocation raw - Containing the Costs of Kubernetes: A Closer Look at the Metrics Agent Project - Apptio